unfoldingWord/uw-word-count/src/components/word-count-basic/README.md

 - `total`: the total number of words (or length of the array)
 - `distinct`: the number of unique words
 - `allWords`: the array/list of words found
-- `wordFrequency`: an object listing the words and count of each word
+- `wordFrequency`: an object listing the words and occurences of each word
 - `l1count`: the number of Markdown Level 1 headings

 ## Examples